chaturec/chaturbate-recorder-and-downloader/README.md

 **Q: What does the status "Please wait" mean?**

-A: This means that Chaturbate shows a bot captcha, and the app is unable to get the download link.
+A: This means that video streaming platform shows a bot captcha, and the app is unable to get the download link.
 Please note while we do our best to avoid this, it's still possible.
 Here are some solutions:
    - First, please try to wait for 2-3 minutes.
    - If you started too many recordings, please wait for a few minutes.
    - Sometimes they may block IP addresses by mistake, please try to change it.